Relative Dolbeault Geometric Langlands via the Regular Quotient: The Hitchin Fibration

 \subsection{Dolbeault Geometric Langlands (The ``Classical Limit'' of Geometric Langlands)}

+One of the important geometric features of the moduli stack of Higgs bundles is the mirror symmetry between the Hitchin moduli spaces for $G$ and $G^\vee$.
+While there are are many well-studied faucets of this relationship, in this paper we will focus on predictions related to SYZ mirror symmetry, which in particular predicts that the Hitchin fibrations for $G$ and for $G^\vee$ are generically dual abelian fibrations in the sense of Section \ref{sec: duality of B1Ms}.
+The following theorem can be seen as a statement of (generic) SYZ mirror symmetry for the Hitchin moduli space.

-The fibration $h_G\colon \cM_G\to \cA_G$ can be thought of through the lens of SYZ mirror symmetry, with the mirror dual naturally being the fibration $h_{G^\vee}\colon \cM_{G^\vee}\to \cA_{G^\vee}$ for the Langlands dual group $G^\vee$.
-As such, one expects an assortment of duality results, the simplest of which is an identification of the $\cP_G$ and $\cP_{G^\vee}$ as dual Beilinson 1-motives, in the sense of section \ref{sec: duality of B1Ms}.
-We state this here. \begin{theorem} (Hausel-Thaddeus \cite{hausel-thaddeus} for $G = \SL_n,\PGL_n$ over $\C$; Donagi-Pantev \cite{donagi2012langlands} for general $G$ over $k = \C$; Chen-Zhu \cite{chen-zhu} for general $G$ over arbitrary good characteristic.)
-Choose a Killing form, and use it to identify $\cA_G\simeq \cA_{G^\vee}$.
-We have $\cP_G^\vee \simeq \cP_{G^\vee}$ over $\cA_G^\diamondsuit$, where dual is taken in the sense of Section \ref{sec: duality of B1Ms}.
+\begin{theorem}[Hausel-Thaddeus \cite{hausel-thaddeus} for $G=\SL_n,\PGL_n$ over $\C$; Donagi-Pantev \cite{donagi2012langlands} for reductive algebraic groups $G$ over $k=\C$; Chen-Zhu \cite{chen-zhu} for reductive algebraic groups $G$ in characteristic $p$ greater than the Coxeter number of $G$.]
+Choose a $W$ equivariant non-degenerate pairing $\ft\times \ft^\vee\to k$, and use this pairing to identify $\cA_G\simeq \cA_{G^\vee}$.
+We have $\cP^\vee_G\simeq \cP_{G^\vee}$ over $\cA^\diamond_G$, where dual is taken in the sense of Section \ref{sec: duality of B1Ms}.
 In particular, there is a Fourier-Mukai functor

 which is an equivalence of categories. \end{theorem}